cdlib/eschol-ui/README.md

 2. From the UI library home page, browse to the subheader element.
 3. In the UI library, open the **jsx** and **scss** files related to the subheader component.
 These two files will be **SubHeaderComp.jsx** and **\_subheader.scss** based on the file naming conventions [listed here](https://github.com/cdlib/eschol-ui#getting-familiar-with-the-librarys-assets).
 4. Update the HTML within **SubHeaderComp.jsx** and/or update the styles within **\_subheader.scss**
 5. Save your changes and review them on the display page as they are automatically applied.
+[Debug the UI](https://github.com/cdlib/eschol-ui#using-debugging-tools) if you're not sure.
 6. If everything looks good across the [supported browsers](https://github.com/cdlib/eschol-ui#supported-browsers), commit your changes to the repo and create a [finished build](https://github.com/cdlib/eschol-ui#developing-files).
 7. Pull the commited UI library changes and reintegrate them into jSchol.